ShmRayan/ShmRayan/README.md

 # Rayan Saadani Hassani

-I am a Software Engineering student at the University of Ottawa, consistently recognized on the Dean's List for academic excellence.
-I am passionate about bridging the gap between software development and data insights to build efficient, scalable solutions.
+I am a 4th Year Software Engineering student at the University of Ottawa, consistently recognized on the Dean's Honor List for outstanding academic performance.
+I’m passionate about building innovative solutions and exploring the latest in AI and tech.
+I enjoy solving complex problems, learning new things, and collaborating on work where creativity, logic, and impact come together.

 ---